Transportes Aéreos de Timor: Fleet

 From the mid-1950s to 1975, the backbone of TAT's fleet was a pair of de Havilland Doves, which were small airliners powered by twin piston engines.
 They regularly visited Australia for scheduled maintenance, initially at Bankstown Airport in Sydney, and in the 1970s at Jandakot Airport in Perth.

 The first Dove, Series 1B CR-AGT "Manatuto", was built and registered to TAT in 1952.
 The second one, Series 2A CR-AHT "OeCusse", also built in 1952, was added to the TAT fleet in 1955.
 Both were re-registered in 1959: CR-AGT as CR-TAG, and CR-AHT as CR-TAH.

 Also in 1959, TAT acquired a de Havilland Heron, which was a development of the Dove with a longer fuselage and four piston engines.
 A model 2D, it was registered as CR-TAI.
 In January 1960, it crashed in the Timor Sea; only small items of wreckage were recovered.

 As of 1967, TAT's fleet comprised the two Doves.
 By 1969, three Austers had joined the fleet, but they had gone by 1971.
 At the time the airline was shut down following the Indonesian invasion of East Timor at the end of 1975, the fleet consisted of the two Doves and a Britten-Norman BN-2 Islander, which had been acquired in late 1974.

-One of the Doves, CR-TAG, escaped to Australia in December 1975 under the guise of a medevac flight, with Timorese refugees on board.
-The other Dove, CR-TAH, is presumed to have been destroyed during the Indonesian invasion.
-The Islander was captured by the Indonesians and later placed into military service.
+One of the Doves, CR-TAG, escaped to Australia in late 1975.
+According to the Darwin Aviation Museum, which later became owner of the aircraft, CR-TAG was flown by Captain A. Ferreira from Atauro to Darwin on 19 October 1975.
+Other sources state that CR-TAG's escape was accomplished under the guise of a medevac flight, with Timorese refugees on board.
+TAT's second Dove, CR-TAH, is presumed to have been destroyed during the Indonesian invasion.
+The airline's Islander was captured by the Indonesians and later placed into military service.